chirpy2605/voron/general/Experimental/Peck/README.md

 ![](images/DBPeck.png)

-I have created a mount where the centre square is suspended from the rest of the hotend mount by flexures.
+This is an original design for a hotend mount where the centre square is suspended from the rest of the hotend mount by flexures.
 This gives the user the ability to use the hotend as a probe like FlexTap to determine your Z offset and to create a bed mesh.

 There are 8 hotend mounts available for testing made up of 4 for use with the Sherpa Mini mount pattern and 4 for the Orbiter v2 mount pattern, for the following hotends: